SystemsApproach/private5g/core.rst

 Mobile Core instantiations deployed across the globe as cooperating to implement a distributed mobility service.

-Second, at the heart of this distributed mobility service is functionality that tracks devices as they move throughout the global RAN.
+Second, at the heart of that distributed mobility service is functionality that tracks devices as they move throughout the global RAN.
 The Mobile Core also has significant responsibility managing the UEs connected a given physical RAN—which will be our focus throughout